-This guide tests the day-trip math, the speedboat alternative for travelers who want more than the scheduled 7-stop timetable, and the Koh Larn beach choice that defines most arrivals.
+This guide tests the day-out math, the speedboat alternative for travelers who want more than the fixed timetable of 7 sailings, and the Koh Larn beach choice that defines most arrivals.

 Pattaya to Koh Larn at a glance